-Response:

-The nursing home UPL calculation is a payment-to-payment calculation for state government and private facilities.
+Response: The nursing home UPL calculation is a payment-to-payment calculation for state government and private facilities.
 Non-state Governmental facilities undergo a payment-to-cost calculation.
-The State is in the process of completing the 2023 nursing home UPL as well as the Procedural Manual which describes the methodology for eligible providers and will be submitting both documents to CMS.
+The Medicaid payments under this State Plan Amendment will be included in the 2024 nursing home UPL when it is submitted to CMS.